typelevel/cats/docs/datatypes/chain.md

 # Chain

-@:api(cats.data.Chain) is a data structure that allows constant time prepending and appending.
+@:api(cats.data.Chain) is a data structure that allows constant time prepending, appending and concatenation.
 This makes it especially efficient when used as a [Monoid], e.g. with [Validated] or [Writer].
 As such it aims to be used where @:api(scala.collection.immutable.List) and @:api(scala.collection.immutable.Vector) incur a performance penalty.